ViDou83/SDNNested/README.md

 # General requirement
 *   HYPV role is required (Nested Virtualization will be use)
 *   A minimum of 64GB of RAM (use config file under .\configfiles\Azure_E8_v3 )
-*   A minimum of 1TB of storage to store VMs
+*   A minimum of 1TB of storage to store VMs is recommended
     *   From configfiles examples, the Drive is F: but it can be changed.
 *   MAchine's processor(s) must support Nested Virtualization  :
     *   see https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization